 Residents interested in developing administrative skills are afforded opportunities to participate in developing CME courses.

-Vanderbilt Orthopaedic Institute received 746 applications for our 2017 residency program.
-One hundred and three of these applicants were interviewed in January for five PGY-1 slots.
+Vanderbilt Orthopaedic Institute received 853 applications for our 2018 residency program for five PGY-1 slots.

 Orthopaedics is an increasingly diverse field and requires a complex body of knowledge spanning multiple disciplines.
 It requires more than technical skill and book knowledge.
 Analytic thinking and creative problem-solving are also required of competent practitioners.
 Most importantly, orthopaedics involves the art of healing human beings.
 Musculoskeletal problems cannot be fully understood, nor effectively treated without considering the whole persons who experience them.

 It is the intent of this program to enable our residents with the skills and attitudes necessary to practice responsible orthopaedic surgery and become the future leaders of orthopaedic surgery.